 GSA held its 2nd annual Federal Acquisition Training Symposium (FATS) in Huntsville, Alabama.
 The event was designed to provide acquisition and training sessions tailored to federal, military, and civilian personnel, as well as GSA’s industry partners.
 FATS offered 66 training and educational sessions, had 104 registered exhibitors, and a combination of Government agencies and industry attendees.
-There were more than 1,300 attendees and 200 industry attendees.
+There were slightly less attendees than GSA’s 2016 event, which had over 1,300 government agency attendees and 200 industry attendees.

 The Symposium provided a great platform to get up-to-speed on GSA programs and news and invaluable networking opportunities.
 Below is some of the key information on current and upcoming initiatives: